xiang1103/SOAR_Research/README.md

 # Goal and Description
 Over summer of 2024, I researched on using Deep Learning models known as Neural Operators to predict weather attributes of New York, East Coast, and the United States.
+Using the relative L2 loss function, both U-Net and FNO achieved 98%+ accuracy at predicting temperature 2m above the surface across the United States.

 # Project Models
 Following *NVIDIA*'s success of [FourCastNet](https://docs.nvidia.com/deeplearning/modulus/modulus-sym/user_guide/neural_operators/fourcastnet.html), I implemented [Fourier Neural Operators](https://arxiv.org/pdf/2010.08895) and [U-Net](https://arxiv.org/pdf/1505.04597) to replicate similar results, and compare predictions with [Neural Operators](https://zongyi-li.github.io/neural-operator/) and Convolutional Neural Networks.